 Black Advancement Inc. is dedicated to mitigating the numerous concerns plaguing the Black Community.
 We know these issues and topics We have chosen to address will not be eliminated in one year or even 20 years.
-Still, We feel with proper planning and a great idea anything is possible.
+Still, We feel a great idea and proper planning can mitigate these issues.
 This is your chance to voice your opinion on how to best help eliminate issues plaguing Our community.
 Write out your creative and inspiring ideas here to address an issue you feel is important to the Black Community.
 Include your methodology: consider cost, personnel, location(s), and usability.
 Help make a difference here and now!

 5) THE B.A.
 FREE LIBRARY INITIATIVE

-We have selected 10 titles of the 60 plus books from Our library for the initial push of Our Free Library.
+We have selected 10 titles of the books from Our library for the initial push of Our Free Library.
+The library is comprised of books from Our Black Advancement Inc. Books of the Month.
 Here is how it works:

 - If you are interested in any of the 10 titles we are promoting you contact Us @ email@example.com, The Black Advancement on Facebook, or @BAInc44 on Twitter